cainesmckoy/bfcsc-scoring/README.md

 ------------------------
 scoring engine minutia
 ------------------------

--KEEP THE scoring page for each team up at all times
-    -admin-check.php will check logs without checking the teams servers too -due to the codes function, each team must have a web page open from the scoring engine to perform 'scoring check' (if the primary team pages are exited, scoring stops)
+    -check.php(2/3) will check logs without checking the teams servers too -due to the codes function, each team must have a web page (teamXcheckX.php)open from the scoring engine -RUN SCORING ON A NUETRAL MACHINE do not allow teams access to teamXcheckX.php

 -If passwords for untangled are changed, notify white team